sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xdg-dbus-proxy</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Filtering proxy for D-Bus connections
+Short desc    : Filtering proxy for D-Bus connections
 URL          : https://github.com/flatpak/xdg-dbus-proxy/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : xdg-dbus-proxy is a filtering proxy for D-Bus connections.
+Descript     : xdg-dbus-proxy is a filtering proxy for D-Bus connections.
 It was originally
              : part of the flatpak project, but it has been broken out as a standalone module
              : to facilitate using it in other contexts.
 ```